1. Home/

 • Comprehensive validation of automated processes

-• Segregation of duties between development and go-live
+• Segregation of duties between development and production deployment

 • Regular penetration tests and security audits